gdennie/freya.documentation/guides/stack-overview.md

 ### Freya.Core

-Freya.Core is one of the lowest level libraries in the Freya stack.
+*Freya.Core* is one of the lowest level libraries in the Freya stack.
 Along with Freya.Types, it's one of two libraries which have no dependencies within the Freya stack, and it serves as a basic functional abstraction over [OWIN][owin].
 The chief functionality provided by Freya.Core is fully-featured computation expression for working with OWIN compatible web requests/reposnses, wrapping the raw dictionary abstraction of OWIN with a more idiomatically F# interface to that data.

 This computation expression (simply called `freya`) comes with a set of operators and functions for working with the data inside the OWIN state, and some useful functions for working in a request/response-centric way, such as memoising computation expressions for the lifetime of a request.

-For more on Freya.Core see the in-depth guides on the [Core Overview][core-overview], [Core Abstraction][core-asbtraction] and [Core Syntax Options][core-syntax].
+For more on Freya.Core see the in-depth guides on the [Core Overview][core-overview], [Core Abstraction][core-abstraction] and [Core Syntax Options][core-syntax].

 ### Freya.Types.*